HyFive, Leading Green Hydrogen Producers

 Increasing electricity demand driven by electrification and new uses (EV Charging, H2, etc)

-Iberia, is set to become a regional leader in renewable development over the next decade as a result of a mix of unique characteristics in Europe
+Iberia, is set to become a regional leader in renewable development over the next decade as a result of a mix of unique characteristics in Europe.
+It therefor serves as a great plataform for HyFive to develop its vast growing porfolio of green hydrogen and derivative projects

 Vertically Integrated - Leading Green Hydrogen Producers

-HyFive is fully dedicated to developing, owning and operating vertically integrated green hydrogen facilities, present in the full value chain from renewable energy generatkon and hydrogen production to end consumer consumption.
+HyFive is fully dedicated to developing, owning and operating vertically integrated green hydrogen facilities, present in the full value chain from renewable energy generation and hydrogen production to end consumer consumption, including competitive capital solutions.
+The same pallet of services applies to our eFuel projects, and projects for Green Ammonia and LOHC.

-At HyFive we strive to become the reference partner for the implementation of sustainable industrial scale decarbonisation strategies for industries across Europe.
+At HyFive we strive to become the leading reference and preferred-partner for the implementation of sustainable industrial scale decarbonisation strategies for industries across Europe.
 The key to accomplish our mission and respond to our stakeholders’ expectation is sustainable growth.

-- Joint Ventures / partnerships and offtakers agreements with key players in the industry collaborating in the design, execution and operations.
+- Joint Ventures / partnerships and offtaker agreements with key players in the industry collaborating in the design, execution and operations.

-- Most of HyFive’s projects can be scaled up thanks to abundantly available renewable energy, land, water and good connections to the hinterland and deep sea ports.
+- Most of HyFive’s projects can be scaled up thanks to abundantly available renewable energy, land, water and good connections to the hinterland and deep sea marine facilities in exisiting ports.

 - Infrastructure includes hydrogen pipelines, refuelling stations, storage facilities, participation in decarbonisation processes for industries

-- Hydrogen Commercialisation team built across Europe to develop sales channels via direct sales to offtakers and injection into the natural gas network, capturing the retail margin and fostering green hydrogen demand.
+- Hydrogen Commercialisation team built across Europe to develop sales channels via direct sales to offtakers and injection transport and distribution grids, capturing the retail margin and fostering green hydrogen demand.

-- Investment and development of green hydrogen related infrastructure to foster hydrogen demand.
+- Investment in and development of green hydrogen related infrastructure tounlock the full potential of hydrogen demand.

 - Flagship projects underway awarded with grants.